iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson1/spring_vs_spring_boot.md

 This way, Spring Boot helps to speed up application development.
 It is a matter of software requirements to choose between Spring and Spring Boot frameworks.
 Either of the frameworks can be used to build microservices-based web applications.
 However, Spring Boot helps to get things done faster.

+# When is Full-Stack Development with Spring Boot Appropriate?
+If you feel comfortable with Java and your environment supports it, it's a great language for any size project.
+But if you need ultra-high performance, a bare-metal language like C, C++, Rust, or Go might be a better choice.

+If your project aims to connect simultaneous users on different clients, you probably need to build a server, which Spring Boot can help with.
+If you're making a website with dynamic data, Spring Boot provides Thymeleaf as an HTML template engine.
+If you store and manage data in a database, Spring Boot supports a plethora of Java libraries that provide database access, including MyBatis, which we cover in this course.
+As long as you need a server, Spring Boot is probably the right choice.

+If you need to test your application by automating a web browser, Selenium is the industry standard.
+There are libraries for many languages to use Selenium, and Java is one of them.
+Selenium also has integrations with Spring Boot that make testing server behavior a breeze.